en4ble1337/vllm-proxmox-lxc-guide/README.md

 apt install -y cuda-toolkit-12-8
 ```

+> [!NOTE]
-**Note:** CUDA toolkit installation may break NVIDIA driver.
+> CUDA toolkit installation may break NVIDIA driver.
 If `nvidia-smi` stops working after this step, reinstall the driver (Phase 0A).

 ---